bk/pico-company/readme.md

     `site.google_font_headings`.
--   `site.topnav_brand` is the brand name/image to be shown in the top left corner, while `site.topnav_links` are links for the top navigation at the top left.
+-   `site.topnav_brand` is the brand name/image to be shown in the top left corner, while `site.topnav_links` are links for the top navigation at the top right.
 Each item in the list of links should have the attributes `url` and `title`.
 -   `site.hero_title` and `site.hero_tagline` indicate the contents of
     the text atop the hero header; `site.hero_call_to_action` is the